-Who can I get a 209A protective order against?
+Who can I get a 209A restraining order against?

-You can ask for a 209A protective order against a person if:
+You can ask for a 209A restraining order against a person if:

 - you are married to the person;